Flexitarianism: Developments

 In 2015, according to the Voedingscentrum, 55% of Dutch people were flexitarians.
 According to Natuur & Milieu, in 2016, 67% of the Dutch were flexitarian.
 According to research by Wageningen University & Research, the number of Dutch people who call themselves flexitarians increased from 14% in 2011 to 43% in 2019.
 However, the number of days that self-proclaimed flexitarians ate meat increased over that period from 2.9 days a week to 3.7 days.
 The researchers suspected that this was mainly due to the inflation of this term among the Dutch.

 According to a study by LEI Wageningen UR, the proportion of Dutch people who eat meat daily decreased from 26.7% to 18.4% between 2010 and 2012.
 According to a study by Dutch research agency Motivaction at the beginning of June 2012, reducing meat consumption is a conscious choice for 35% of the Dutch.
 14.8% of the population ate meat no more than one or two days a week.

 In Flanders, 1 in 6 people in 2013 do not eat meat one or more days a week.
 A quarter opts for a meat-free day at least once a month.

 In 2003, the American Dialect Society chose the word flexitarian as the most useful word of the year.

 Motivations

-Common reasons for adopting a semi-vegetarian diet include religious restrictions, weight management, health consciousness, issues relating to animal welfare or animal rights (see ethical omnivorism), the environment (see environmental vegetarianism), or reducing resource use (see economic vegetarianism).
+Common reasons for adopting a flexitarian diet include religious restrictions, weight management, health consciousness, concern for animal welfare or animal rights, the environment (see environmental vegetarianism), or reducing resource use (see economic vegetarianism).
 Flexitarians may have attitudes and endorsement behavior concerning health issues, humanitarianism, and animal welfare.

 Varieties

-The main fundamental of some specific semi-vegetarian diets is about the inflexible adherence to a diet that omits multiple classes and types of animals from the diet in entirety, rather than a sole focus on reduction in consumption frequency.
+The main fundamental of some specific flexitarian diets is about the inflexible adherence to a diet that omits multiple classes and types of animals from the diet in entirety, rather than a sole focus on reduction in consumption frequency.
 Some examples include: